 “I want to use data science to find a new way of thinking.”

 — MSDS '20 Cohort

-MSDS students leave us poised to lead the revolution into the digital future and tackle the world’s biggest problems.
+MSDS students leave us poised to tackle the world’s biggest problems.

 MSDS students at the School of Data Science join us with degrees in mathematics, English, biology, statistics, nursing, journalism, public policy, computer science, astronomy, German, engineering, and more.